How To Replace Wood Staircase Spindles With Iron Balusters

 Step 8: Tighten the baluster shoes in place

-Once everything is dry and set, remove the painter's tape holding the shoes in the middle of each baluster, slide them in place and tighten with an allen wrench.
+Once everything is dry and set, remove the painter's tape holding the shoes in the center of each baluster, slide them in place and tighten with an allen wrench.
 (The allen wrench often comes with the shoes you order.)

-The Final Result Of Leah's DIY Staircase Makeover
+The Final Result Of Leah's Staircase Makeover

-We didn't start this project knowing how to install balusters but I'd say we pulled it off quite nicely.
-The new iron balusters with the freshly painted banister has created a really nice focal point for this open space and has definitely brought it up to date while still allowing her to mix in the style of her older pieces as well!
+When we stood back and looked at Leah’s staircase after installing the new iron balusters, the difference was dramatic The new iron balusters with the freshly painted banister created a beautiful focal point for this open space; her entryway instantly felt more updated while still allowing her to mix in the style of her older pieces as well!

 The other final touch we completed was capping the two bottom stair ledges (the same way I capped the half wall in my own home) to match the top ledge.
-This simple update completed the look and makes cleaning the ledges much easier.
+This simple update completed the look and makes dusting the ledges much easier.
+We didn't start this project knowing how to install balusters but I'd say we pulled it off quite nicely.

 Frequently Asked Questions - DIY Stair Railing Makeover